keithics/express-typescript-mysql/README.md

 ```bash
 $ npm run build
 ```
-This will build all files inside `dist` folder and run pm2.
+This will build all files inside `dist` folder and run pm2 or via AWS Elastic Beanstalk.

 # Linting